 Inclusive and Diverse AI

 The strategy paper states that educational efforts on equality and digital technology are obviously vital.
-The panel suggests to design incentive policy aimed at achieving 40% of female students in digital subject areas in universities, business schools and their preparatory classes out to 2020.
+The panel suggests designing incentive policy aimed at achieving 40% of female students in digital subject areas in universities, business schools and their preparatory classes out to 2020.